 - Funding for National Asthma Programs

-The Lung Association led the campaign to save the Centers for Disease Control and Prevention's National Asthma Control Program from elimination.
-We continue our leadership by working with champions on Capitol Hill to increase funding for state programs, reducing asthma's terrible burden in our communities.
+The Lung Association has led the campaign to preserve and increase funding for the Centers for Disease Control and Prevention's National Asthma Control Program.
+We continue our leadership by working with champions on Capitol Hill to increase funding for state asthma programs, reducing asthma's terrible burden in our communities.

 - Action on Climate Change